BenjaminLincoln/BenjaminLincoln/README.md

 I Specialize in:

-ㅤ🌐 Highly Accessible and SEO targeting HTML
+🌐 Creating Highly Accessible and SEO-targeted HTML

-ㅤ🎨 Modern CSS Features
+🎨 Implementing Modern CSS Features

-ㅤ🤖 Dynamic & Interactive JavaScript
+🤖 Building Dynamic and Interactive Websites with JavaScript